 In other words, the terms of the loan the intermediary uses to purchase the asset from the seller will match the terms of the loan the seller gets from the lender.
 So the amount the intermediary pays the seller over the 30-year installment contract matches the amount the seller pays the lender over the same 30-year period.

-- The seller then walks away with 95% of the sales prices in his pocket (in the form of a loan) without having to write Uncle Sam a massive capital gains check.
+- The seller then walks away with 95% of the sales prices in his pocket () without having to write Uncle Sam a massive capital gains check.
 The 5% discount goes to the intermediary for facilitating the transaction.

-- Special escrow accounts are setup to transfer funds each month.
+- Special escrow accounts are set up to transfer funds each month.
 Once the intermediary makes the installment interest payment, the money then transfer to the funding escrow – which belongs solely to the seller.
 Once it arrives in the funding escrow, the escrow agent transfers funds to the loan escrow so the seller is automatically credited with making the interest payment to the lender.
-An escrow agency oversees all of these transfers each month, taking a small fee for doing so (which comes out of the 5% the intermediary retained during the transaction).
+An escrow agency oversees all of these transfers each month, taking a small fee for doing so.

 - A loan guarantee is included that ensure the seller will never have to pay the lender more than the intermediary has paid to the seller in the installment escrow, a loan guarantee referred to as a “single source” loan payment.
 The lender charges a higher risk-adjusted return for this arrangement than they’d charge for a traditional real estate loan because the agreement is not tied to a piece of collateral, since the asset has already been transferred to the final buyer.